cmsc330-umd/spring23/projects/project2b/README.md

                 hobbies: string list }
 ```

 You must come up with your own implementation for the data type for the database `db`.
-As provided above, `Person` includes `name`, `age`, and `hobbies`, which is the data we would like to add to our database.
+As provided above, `person` includes `name`, `age`, and `hobbies`, which is the data we would like to add to our database.

-Given a piece of data like `Person`, you will implement the following operations on the database:
+Given a piece of data like `person`, you will implement the following operations on the database:

 ### `newDatabase`
   - **Type**: `db`